 We have several mobility scooters and wheelchairs that you can borrow for your visit.
 Please book these in advance by calling 01279 843333 or emailing firstname.lastname@example.org.

 Please feel free to bring your own wheelchair or mobility scooter, but motors must be turned off while inside the galleries and studios.
-We do recommend that your own wheelchairs or scooters should be suitable for outdoor and unpaved surfaces as much of the estate is made up of grassland and unpaved paths.
+Please check that your own wheelchairs or scooters are suitable for outdoor and unpaved surfaces as much of the estate is made up of grassland and unpaved paths.

 We have disabled parking bays in all of our car parks.
 The nearest car park to the Visitor Centre is the Archive car park, there are also disabled bays in the main visitor car park (Chestnuts) and at The Hoops Inn, please feel free to drop off visitors with disabilities at the Visitor Centre entrance before parking your vehicle.
 Please display your blue badge when parking in a disabled parking space.